 - Collaborate with the provost for the development, oversight, recording, and reporting on undergraduate student learning through curricular and co-curricular program assessment.

 - Collaborate with the provost for the development, oversight, recording, and reporting on graduate student learning through curricular and co-curricular program assessment.

 - Collaborate with the provost for the training of faculty in assessment protocols, the dissemination of assessment and student survey results, and in strategic initiatives that require the use of data related to student satisfaction and achievement of learning outcomes.

 - Assist the Academic Program Review and Assessment Committee (PRAC) in the processes of program evaluation and assessment planning as well as faculty ownership of assessment of student learning.

-The Associate Vice-President for University Assessment (AVPUA) is a member of the President’s leadership team reporting directly to the President of the University for matters related to institutional effectiveness and assessment, and indirectly to the Provost in matters of academic assessment.
-The Associate Vice-President is responsible for the oversight of, support for, and development of university processes related to university assessment and accreditation requirements, and alignment of such with the university’s mission and strategic goals.
+The associate vice president for university assessment (AVPUA) is a member of the president’s leadership team reporting directly to the president of the university for matters related to institutional effectiveness and assessment, and indirectly to the provost in matters of academic assessment.
+The AVPUA is responsible for the oversight of, support for, and development of university processes related to university assessment and accreditation requirements, and alignment of such with the university’s mission and strategic goals.

 The Office for Institutional Assessment and Accreditation is supported by the following staff.